 Author: Barton A. Bixenstine, Vorys, Sater, Seymour and Pease LLP

-In recent years, shifts in the demographics of the US labor market have led to a dramatic growth in the number of employees who must juggle family and work responsibilities.
+Shifts in the demographics of the US labor market have led to a dramatic growth in the number of employees who must juggle family and work responsibilities.
 At the same time, market and technology forces have given many employers an economic incentive to adopt more flexible work arrangements for some jobs so they can respond quickly to changes in product demand and new market developments, and manage economic uncertainties.
 Together, these forces have contributed to an explosive growth in so-called flexible work arrangements, such as such as flextime, telework and compressed workweeks.

 The Department of Labor (DOL) highlighted the increasing importance of workplace flexibility with the creation of an online Workplace Flexibility Toolkit.
 The toolkit supplies employers, job seekers, employees, policymakers and researchers with over 170 resources devoted to promoting programs for providing workplace flexibility.